Join our adventure community. We'd love to stay in touch! Sign up here.

 • SeaTac Airport Area: DoubleTree by Hilton Hotel Seattle Airport.
 18740 International Blvd, Seattle, WA 98188.

-We’ll likely stop to press coffee, make tea, and have a light breakfast outdoors with a view.
-You may stretch your legs with an exploration of Nisqually National Wildlife Refuge or Lewis and Clark State Park.
+We will stop to press coffee, make tea, and have a light morning snack.
+This is a good spot to stretch your legs with a short exploration of Nisqually National Wildlife Refuge (a world class birding destination in the region).

-11:30a ARRIVE AT MT.
-ST. HELENS NATIONAL MONUMENT
+11:15A – ARRIVE AT MT.
+ST. HELENS NATIONAL MONUMENT – SLVER LAKE VISITOR CENTER

-We’ll drop travelers off where we found them (or another preferred spot nearby).
+We’ll drop travelers off where we found them (or another preferred spot nearby) after a day full of exploring one of the most famous active volcanoes in the world.

 Other Destinations You Might Like